wearefrank/frank-runner/README.md

 The Frank!Runner will also add FrankConfig.xsd to .gitignore (when not already present) to exclude the FrankConfig.xsd from git.

+In case of a module per config or project per config setup the FrankConfig.xsd will be copied to all modules / projects.

 The Frank!Runner will update the FrankConfig.xsd every time the Frank!Framework version is changed.
-In case you manually delete the FrankConfig.xsd it will only be recreated when the Frank!Framework version is changed or when maven=true.
+In case you manually delete the FrankConfig.xsd from one of the modules / projects it will only be recreated when the Frank!Framework version is changed or when maven=true or when the FrankConfig.xsd is missing in configurations.dir too.

 # How to add custom jars and classes